JJKVIT/MultiViewer-Countdown-Timer/README.md

 # **CountDown Timer For _Multiviewer App_**

 ## Description
 This is a simple modification that can be added to the multiviewer application that adds a countdown timer to visualize the upcoming events.
+(The functionality when the event turns to live has not been tested)

 Link to the [multiviewer application](https://multiviewer.app/)